tkforbes/ogn-receiver/docs/howto-extend-original-image.md

 # the following two steps ensure efficient compression of
 # the newly allocated space on p2.

-# add a file of zeros to the filesystem until full
+# add a file of zeros to the filesystem until full, then remove it
-root@prince:/home/tf/workdir# dd if=/dev/zero of=/mnt/tmp/delme
+root@prince:/home/tf/workdir# dd if=/dev/zero of=/mnt/p2/delme; rm /mnt/p2/delme
 dd: writing to '/mnt/p2/delme': No space left on device 3601449+0 records in
 3601448+0 records out
 1843941376 bytes (1.8 GB, 1.7 GiB) copied, 7.04904 s, 262 MB/s

-# delete that same file.
-root@prince:/home/tf/workdir# rm /mnt/p2/delme

 # unmount the partitions from the mount points
 root@prince:/home/tf/workdir# umount /mnt/p1/